Flags of the Confederate States of America: First national flag proposals

 Miles was not pleased with any of the proposals.
 He did not share in the Union nostalgia, believing that the South's flag should be completely different from that of the North.
 He proposed a flag design featuring a blue saltire on white fimbriation with a field of red.
 He had originally planned to employ a blue St. George's Cross similar to that of the South Carolina Sovereignty Flag, but was dissuaded from doing so.
-Within the blue saltire were seven white stars representing the current seven states of the Confederacy, two on each of the left arms, one of each of the right arms and one in the middle.
-However, Miles' flag was not well received by the rest of the Congress.
+Within the blue saltire were seven white stars representing the current seven states of the Confederacy, two on each of the left arms, one on each of the right arms and one in the middle.
+However, Miles's flag was not by the rest of the Congress.
 One congressman even mocked it as looking "like a pair of suspenders".
-Miles' flag lost to the Stars and Bars.
+Miles's flag lost to the Stars and Bars.